igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 2. ::aa00:1234//::ff00:ffff

-   This specifies IPv6 addresses that have "aa" in bits 24-31 and "1234" in bits 0-15.
+   This specifies IPv6 addresses that have 0xaa in bits 24-31 and 0x1234 in bits 0-15.

 3. 2001:db8:://ffff:ffff::